makwaijun/personalwebpagev2/content/blog/post12.md

 draft: false
 ---

+A rough pen down of thoughts today - not intending this post to be too polished.

 A former (fantastic) manager once told me that he would annually scan through and review a book by the late Clayton Christensen on How Will You Measure Your Life?
-It is a useful exercise, to take stock of where you are and to perhaps reflect on where you would like to go next.
+Such an exercise allows one to take stock of where you are today and reflect on where you would like to go next.

 ...This post is not about that.
 I am yet to read the book. (and I will do so!
 Promise)

-Instead, this post will share two inquiries on how to optimise my energy and where these should be directed to.
+Instead, this post will share two inquiries on how to optimise my energy.

-## Optimising for a Sweatless World
+## Engage the world...

+Having been through the ebb and flow of positive and negative thoughts, another idea that i felt neatly encapsulates a goal one could work towards.
+This surfaced from a discussion with a good and wise friend.

+Most books and literature these days agree that happiness in itself is not the goal.
+One could instead aspire to contentment, helping communities, overthinking less, saving the environment and much more.

+But perhaps ultimately it is to keep yourself <u>engaged with the world.</u> Implicit in this is to keep yourself occupied, away from negative thoughts and to keep contributing to all the world has to give and take; be it people, living things, inanimate things, intangible things and more.

+Perhaps this is the root of it all?
+A simpler, neater way to focus your energy on a single objective.

+## ... and make it sweat less

 Disclaimer: this came out of a shower thought.
 Does it hold water?
 Who knows - but I felt it was something novel enough to entertain.